Last updated: June 2026

 You log into Blooket, hit “Host,” and suddenly your class is locked in.
 Students who never raise their hand are leaning forward, competing in real time.
-That is the power of knowing how to host a Blooket game properly — not just clicking buttons, but making intentional choices about modes, settings, and timing.
+That’s the power of knowing how to host a Blooket game properly — not just clicking buttons, but making intentional choices about modes, settings, and timing.

-What is Blooket Host?
+What Is Blooket Host?

 A Blooket host is a teacher or organizer who launches and manages a Blooket game session for players to join using a unique code.
-To host a game, log into blooket.com, select a question set, click “Host,” choose a game mode, configure your settings, and share the join code with students.
+To host a game, log into id.blooket.com, select a question set, click “Host,” choose a game mode, configure your settings, and share the join code with students.

 - A Blooket host controls all game settings before and during a live session.